-According to the Fund for Santa Barbara and the University of Southern California (USC) “Central Coast Regional Equity Study” nearly 90,000 undocumented immigrants live in Santa Barbara and Ventura County.
-When wildfires and other disaster occur, undocumented workers in key regional economic sectors such as agriculture, services, hospitality, child and elder care are not eligible for federal disaster relief nor for state or federal social safety net services such as unemployment to get through disaster due to their immigration status.
+According to the Fund for Santa Barbara and the University of Southern California (USC) “Central Coast Regional Equity Study” nearly 90,000 undocumented immigrants live in Santa Barbara and Ventura Counties.
+When wildfires and other disaster occur, undocumented workers in key regional economic sectors such as agriculture, services, hospitality, child and elder care are not eligible for federal disaster relief nor for state and federal social safety nets due to their immigration status.
 When COVID 19 hit in 2020, they were also not eligible to receive cash assistance from the stimulus bills passed by the federal government.

 805 UndocuFund clients lived two simultaneous experiences: one which excluded them from the wider federal disaster response and recovery effort, and another one that not only provided financial relief but also showed the commitment of grassroots volunteers, community partners, philanthropy, and more than 1,000 individual donors to include them in disaster recovery.

 We do what we do because we’ve learned on the ground what more and more academic studies and policy makers across the countries acknowledge: immigrants are highly vulnerable to disasters.
 This is due to: